baboune/UnofficialApceraDoc/README.md

       ]
     },
 ```
+This guarantees the SSH key is managed by Chef.

 Now, there is another interesting aspect of the "orchestrator-cli" in that it requires the matching private key to be within the user session context (ssh-agent).
 In other words, if one does not add his own key to the cluster.conf/provision_xx.sh files, then one can not use commands like:
 ```